peavers-archive/terrible-task-launcher/README.md

-# Terrible Template
+# Terrible Task Launcher

-Just a repository template setup with the bits I like.
+Listens to a Rabbit queue and starts tasks as they come in the pipeline.